Fractures / X-Rays / Urgent Care

 We also offer CT scan services.
 CT scan is a series of x-ray images of an injured area taken from different angles simultaneously.
 A computer processes the images to help diagnose blood clots.

 X-rays are necessary for children who experienced a fall.
 They are also ideal for athletes in competitive sports.
 They can help check for growth plate damage or bone-breaking injuries.
 A deeper look at the fracture will help determine if the injury needs a splint or cast.
 It can also help confirm if surgery or a metal rod is necessary.

-All our X-rays are read by a radiologist.
-If you need the X-ray images on a CD, we can give that to you as well so your orthopedic surgeon or other specialist can review it in his or her office.
+All our x-rays are read by a radiologist.
+If you need the x-ray images on a CD, we can give that to you as well so your orthopedic surgeon or other specialists can review them first-hand.

 Statcare serves the Long Island residents of Nassau County, Suffolk County, Queens, Manhattan and Brooklyn, as well as the Bronx in NYC.
 If you have any questions about any conditions we treat or services we offer, call (917) 310-3371 today.

 X-ray is a form of electromagnetic radiation.
 X-ray or X-radiation is also called Röntgen radiation, after Wilhelm Conrad Röntgen, who discovered it and named it X-radiation since it was an unknown type of radiation.

 X-ray is the oldest and most frequently used form of medical imaging.
 Traditional X-ray uses photo chemicals and film to capture images, but it is quickly being replaced by modern digital X-ray.

 Common orthopedic conditions diagnosable by X-rays include: